In this article, we are going to discuss the factors that add to Everest Base Camp Trek Cost.

 - Organized TIMS cards- Blue color, $10 (1000 rupees)

 - Individual TIMS cards-Green color, $20 (2000 rupees)

 - SAARC country TIMS cards-Red color, $3 (300 rupees)

 The Sagarmatha National Park Permit will cost you $32.09 (3600 rupees) and let you enter the Khumbu National park.

 Other Miscellaneous Costs

-Some of the teahouses provides free WiFi internet facilities along the trekking trails.
-Likewise, some of the tea houses take charge for internet services.
+Some of the teahouses provide free WiFi internet facilities along the trekking trails.
+Likewise, some of the tea houses take charge of internet services.
 In Everest Base Camp trek you will get prepaid Sim cards at around $3 (300 rupees) for 100 MB.

 Charging Electronic Devices

 Along the trekking trail, charging your electronic devices will cost you $2 (200 rupees) – $5 (500 rupees).
 But in the remote area, it will cost more.